 1. Spend a night (or two) in Athens before embarking.

 Spend a day or two in Athens in order to begin your adjustment to Greek life and prepare for departure to the islands.
 On your first morning in the Greek capital, head straight for Central Market where the sights, sounds and–most importantly–smells awaken the senses at the fruit, fish and meat stalls.
 A quiet and peaceful stroll through the narrow cobblestone streets of Plaka is as relaxing as a climb up to the grandiose Acropolis is humbling and inspirational.
-Be sure to visit Melissinos Art, where shoemaker Pantelis crafts handmade leather sandals to perfectly fit your feet and top off the day with dinner at Funky Gourmet.
+Be sure to visit Melissinos Art, where shoemaker Pantelis crafts handmade leather sandals to perfectly fit your feet.

 2. Prepare for seasickness.

 The seas off the coast of Athens were rough as we made our way across the open ocean to our first stop and found ourselves counting down the hours until we were to arrive on land.
 As a precautionary measure, pack an over-the-counter motion sickness medication, ensure that you have bottled water up on deck, find a comfortable spot where you can get plenty of fresh air and enjoy the views.